OctopusDeploy/blog/blog/2021-08/google-app-engine/index.md

 The ability to deploy a compiled application is unique to Java in GAE.
 Other runtimes like Node, Python, Ruby, and PHP don't typically produce compiled applications.
 Go is the notable exception, and in that case you do need to deploy your source code and allow GAE to compile it for you.
 :::

-Our sample application will be a simple Java Spring web app called Random Quotes.
+Our sample application is a simple Java Spring web app called Random Quotes.
 The source code for this application can be found [here](https://github.com/OctopusSamples/RandomQuotes-Java).
 This application generates a self contained JAR file hosting the application and a built-in web server.

-To deploy the application we need to create a corresponding GAE application resource inside a GCP project.
+To deploy the application, you need to create a corresponding GAE application resource inside a GCP project.
 The steps below show an application resource being created via the web console.
 The first step is to select where the application resource will be hosted:

 ![](location.png "width=500")

-We then define the environment that will host our web app:
+You then define the environment that will host your web app:

 ![](language.png "width=500")